A to Z of Mobile Marketing: A Complete Glossary for Every Marketer

 The customer data platform is software that maintains customer profiles along with their score aligned with different data points collected from various sources.

 A user converts into the customer when they make the first transaction.
 Therefore, customer acquisition refers to the first transaction of a user.
-In most cases, you can interpret user acquisition as an app install and customer acquisition as the first paid transaction.
+In some cases, you can interpret the meaning of user acquisition similar to customer acquisition as the new user may initiate the first paid transaction as well.
 User acquisition and customer acquisition can be the same for some business models, but not always.